zocterminal/.well-known/README.md

-# VERIFYING A ZOC TERMINAL VERSION
+# VERIFYING AUTHENTICITY OF A ZOC TERMINAL DOWNLOAD ARCHIVE

 If an update-download in ZOC failed any you got redirected to here, please understand that while the reason is most likely benign (like someone